Updated 31st March 2022

-The University has carried out an investigation under its Code of Practice and Procedure on Academic Integrity in Research which resulted in findings that Dr Alexander Liu was responsible for misconduct in research in respect of two papers identified below.
+In February 2020 the University concluded an investigation under its Code of Practice and Procedure on Academic Integrity in Research which resulted in findings that Dr Alexander Liu was responsible for misconduct in research in respect of two papers identified below.
 These were retracted by the Journal of the American College of Cardiology on 1 September 2020 following a vote by its Ethics Board.
 No other co-author was found to be involved in the misconduct.

 The Panel’s findings were based on their judgement that Dr Liu showed a pattern of deliberately manipulating data such that in accordance with the Code there was an intention to commit Misconduct in Research.
 In the Panel's assessment, these instances of misconduct in research did not derive from inadequate supervision or training.